10 Tips to Support People With Vision Loss & Dementia

 Most dementia-related diseases change every aspect of someone’s day-to-day existence.
 Visual impairment compounds these problems and makes it more difficult to treat and manage both issues.

-In some cases, these are vision issues anyone can experience (such as impaired vision from cataracts), but the person with dementia is unable to communicate vision changes.
-The problem is advanced before other people recognize an issue.
+In some cases, these are vision issues anyone can experience (such as impaired vision from cataracts), but the person with dementia may struggle to communicate vision changes.
+This can cause the problem to progress without anyone noticing.

 - Inability to recognize color differences